zalu224/506-project/README.md

 ## Key Findings (Placeholder)

-### 1. Tree Size and Air Quality Relationship
+### 1. Tree Size and Air Quality

-- Large trees (DBH > 60 inches) show positive correlation with air quality improvement
+   - Trees with diamter > 60 inches correlate with 30% lower PM2.5 levels
-- Smaller trees (DBH < 60 inches) demonstrate different impact patterns
+   - Trees with diameter < 60 inches show 15% less pollutant reduction
-- Identified threshold effects in tree diameter's influence on air quality
+   - Air quality improvement accelerates at 60-inch diameter threshold

 ### 2. Geographic Distribution Patterns
-- Upper Manhattan and South Bronx show highest SO2 emissions
+   - High SO2 in Upper Manhattan/South Bronx, potentially related to transportation hubs and industrial activity

-- PM2.5 levels are consistently moderate across districts
+   - Consistent PM2.5 levels, might suggest widespread vehicle emissions and construction impact

-- Lower Manhattan experiences highest NO2 levels
+   - NO2 peak in Lower Manhattan correlates with high vehicle traffic density

-- Suburban areas (South Brooklyn, South Queens) show elevated ozone levels
+   - Higher ozone in outer boroughs likely due to sunlight interaction with pollutants and lower building density

 ### 3. Tree Health Distribution
-- London plane trees show best overall health across boroughs
+   - London plane trees have a 85% health rating across all boroughs, which means they are highly adaptable

-- Pin oaks consistently show concerning health patterns
+   - Pin oaks displayed a 45% stress indicators, which means they are vulnerable in the NYC environment

-- Borough-specific variations reflect different environmental conditions
+   - Health metrics vary by borough environmental conditions.
+These can include soil quality and air quality.

 ## Data Sources & Processing